brobeson/Rayne/docs/GettingStarted.rst

 Getting Started
 ===============

-First, import `pbench`
+First, import `Rayne`

 .. code-block:: python

-   from pbench import Benchmark
+   from rayne import Benchmark

-PBench uses a context manager to run a micro benchmark.
+Rayne uses a context manager to run a micro benchmark.
 In the context manager, set the benchmark ``subject`` to the function you want to benchmark.
 When the context manager exits, it runs the benchmarks.